llm-bible/llm-bible.github.io/_publications/ryazanov2024how.markdown

 bibkey: ryazanov2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.06120"}
-tags: ['Attention Mechanism', 'GPT', 'Model Architecture', 'RAG', 'Survey Paper', 'Uncategorized']
+tags: ['Attention Mechanism', 'GPT', 'Model Architecture', 'RAG', 'Survey Paper']
 ---
 The recent explosion of attention to AI is arguably one of the biggest in the technology's media coverage.
 To investigate the effects it has on the